Biodiversity Conservation

 The Sunshine Aquarium, which has been involved in coral conservation and research, has provided academic support since the project's inception, and we will continue to deepen our relationship.

-Afforestation activities by employees
+Tree planting activities by employees

 Use of certified paper

 All of the paper bags with our logo that our employees use for sales and other activities are made of recyclable materials.
 In addition to the elimination of plastic on the surface of the bags, plastic is also not used for the handles.
 The joints between the bags are also tied together without using any adhesives or fasteners.
-The paper is recyclable and certified by the Forest Stewardship Council® (FSC®), an international non-profit organization established to promote responsible forest management worldwide.
+The paper is recyclable and certified by the FSC® (Forest Stewardship Council®), an international non-profit organization established to promote responsible forest management worldwide.
 For logo printing, we now use vegetable ink, which is biodegradable compared to petroleum-based solvents and contributes to a reduction in environmental impact with almost no emissions of volatile organic compounds.

 Participation in initiatives